by Elisabeth Paul

 There are three types of blood cells suspended in the serum: white blood cells; platelets or thrombocytes; and red blood cells which contain most of the haemoglobin, a iron-bound protein that is responsible for the red colour.
 Colour changes depend on reactions of these iron ions, regulated by storage conditions, oxygen availability, and temperature, and are similar to the colour changes that happen with meat.
 Vacuum-packed, blood is dark, close to purple; left outside for a while or whipped into foam, it turns bright red; and heat treatment leading to protein denaturation gives it a dark-chocolate brown, nearly black appearance.

-Important: shake blood regularly before use, and
+Important: shake blood regularly before use, and strain.

 Blood as substitution for eggs

 One great argument for blood as an egg-substitute is the increasing food allergy for egg proteins, nowadays second-most prevalent food allergy in Europe, affecting mainly children but also adults.
 In Germany, for example, 8% of children have temporary reactions to egg.
 Other sources estimate that 30-53% of children with food allergies in European countries like Spain and France are allergic to ovalbumin.